Point of Attachment Questions

-The customer-owned service pole must be properly anchored and a guy wire installed to hold the pole in place when CMP connects a service cable to it.
-The anchor must be 10 feet minimum or 1/3 the height of the pole away from the pole and in line with CMP's pole and service cable.
-CMP can install the customer provided guy wire.
+The customer-owned service pole must be properly anchored and a guy wire installed to hold the pole in place when we connect a service cable to it.
+The anchor must be 10 feet minimum or 1/3 the height of the pole away from the pole and in line with our pole and service cable.
+We can install the customer provided guy wire.

-The anchor needs to be directly behind the customer-owned service pole in line with the pole that CMP will run a service cable from.
+The anchor needs to be directly behind the customer-owned service pole in line with the pole that we will run a service cable from.